 The Innovation-Related Internationalization Models, focusing on internationalization as an innovation for the firm.
-The model came from Roger's stages of the adoption process14 and being used on the research by Johanson and Vahlne13 related to the internationalization process of individual firm.
-Then, their work have become the inspiration for the development of the Innovation-Related Internationalization Models15.
+The model came from Roger's stages of the adoption process and being unconnitional research physical ansoque in the inspiration for the development of the

-Innovation adoption concluded as the most acceptable alternative, among a series of options, at a given point in time16.
-The utilization of the innovation adoption framework in export decision making was first considered by Simmonds and Smith17 but significant advances were made by Bilkey and Tesar18.
+Innovation-Related Internationalization Models Innovation adoption concluded as the most acceptable alternative, among a series of options, at a given point in time.
+The utilization of the innovation adoption framework in export decision making was first considered by Simmonds and Smith but significant advances were made by Bilkey and Tesar.
 These authors described that the process of export development was depicted by several distinct stages and that various different factors affected decision making at each stage.

-On progress, the subsequent studies has examined the way in which firms develop along the internationalization continuum and suggests that a sequence of discrete stages exists which proxy the "stop and go"19, stepwise process exemplifying the evolution of international involvement.
-Implicit between each set of stages is the notion that fairly stable periods exist in which firms consolidate and generate an appropriate resource base to respond to fortuitous environmental conditions which allow them to proceed to the next internationalization stage.
+On progress, the subsequent studies has examined the way in which firms develop along the internationalization continuum and suggests that a sequence of discrete stages exists which proxy the "stop and go" , stepwise process exemplifying the evolution of international Privolvement.
+Implicit between each set of stages is the notion that fairly stable periods exist in which firms consolidate and generate an appropriate resource base to respond to fortuitous environmental conditions allow them to proceed to the next internationalization stage.
 Briefly, this innovation model examines the way in which firm progress in the process of internationalization and recommend that the process is a sequence of stages with stagnan periods indeed affected by the degree of involvement in the global economy.
-Then to overcome this static periods, firm accumulate the need resources to respond to the challenges launched by the international environment and to pass the next level6.
+Then to overcome this static periods, firm accumulate the need resources to respond to the challenges launched by the international environment and to pass the next level.

 Innovation also allows firms to obtain new products with superior features and to decrease costs by developing new production processes and production technologies.
 In this circumtances, using innovation, firms obtain advantages that allow them to be competitive in international environments distinct from that of the home country.
-The higher the level of innovation absorption is, the competitive ability increases and firm expand on markets even more different than the origin market20.
+The higher the level of innovation absorption is, the competitive ability increases and firm expand on markets even more different than the origin market .

-3. INTERNATIONALIZATION IN HIGHER EDUCATION: HISTORICAL PERSPECTIVE interconnectedness is widening, deepening and speeding up the higher education system that leads policies and institution transformed21.
-Moreover, the expansion of globalization and the knowledge society has led to institutional changes in higher education system, such as changes in managerial attitudes and cultures22 either in strategy and in the role of the state.
+3. INTERNATIONALIZATION IN HIGHER EDUCATION: HISTORICAL PERSPECTIVE interconnectedness is widening, deepening and speeding up the higher education system that leads policies and institution transformed .
+Moreover, the expansion of globalization and the knowledge society has led to institutional changes in higher education system, such as changes in managerial attitudes and cultures either in strategy and in the role of the state.
 It can be said that internationalization of higher education is one of the way a country respond to the impact of globalization.